vechain/x-app-template/README.md

 - **Hardhat (for smart contracts):** [Getting Started with Hardhat](https://hardhat.org/hardhat-runner/docs/getting-started) ⛑️

 ## Project Structure

-Our project is meticulously organized into three main components:

 ### Frontend (apps/frontend) 🌐

 A blazing-fast React application powered by Vite: